Emergency Preparedness a Must, Even for Disaster Pros

 When it comes to disaster preparedness, even Greyshirts and first responders need a plan.
 And a kit.

-“There is no question, people who take the time to have a plan and prepare are in a better position for recovery,” said Byard, who is currently responding to Hurricane Laura in Louisiana.
+“There is no question, people who take the time to have a plan and prepare are in a better position for recovery,” said Byard, who has responded to Hurricane Laura in Louisiana and flooding in eastern Kentucky with Team Rubicon.

 Those people he’s referring to include not just the general public, but also the very people first on the scene of a disaster, like Team Rubicon Greyshirts.